-In July 2016, the Company entered a \$20.0 million secured single-draw term loan with Oxford Finance LLC (Oxford Finance).
-The Loan Agreement provides for interest only payments for the first 18 months, followed by consecutive monthly payments of principal and interest in arrears starting on March 1, 2018 and continuing through the maturity date of the term loan of August 1, 2020.
-The Loan Agreement also provides for a floating interest rate (7.95% initially and 9.83% as of December 31, 2018) based on an index rate plus a spread, a \$150,000 facility fee that was paid at closing and an additional payment equal to 9.25% of the principal amount of the term loan, which is due when the term loan becomes due or upon the prepayment of the facility.
-If the Company elects to prepay the loan, there is also a prepayment fee between 1% and 3% of the principal amount of the term loan depending on the timing of prepayment.
-The facility fee and other debt offering/issuance costs have been recorded as debt discount on the Company's balance sheet and together with the final \$1.9 million payment are being amortized to interest expense during the life of the term loan using the effective interest rate method.
+In July 2016, the Company entered into a \$20.0 million secured single-draw term loan with Oxford Finance LLC (Oxford Finance).
+The Company and Oxford Finance entered into three subsequent amendments to the Loan Agreement in February 2018, November of 2018 and December 2019, for which the Company paid Oxford Finance loan modification fees of \$100,000, \$900,000 and \$825,000 respectively.
+As amended, the Loan Agreement provides for interest only payments for the first 18 months, followed by consecutive monthly payments of principal and interest in arrears starting on December 1, 2021 and continuing through the maturity date of the term loan of May 1, 2024.
+The Loan Agreement provides for a floating interest rate (7.95% initially and 9.07% as of December 31, 2019) based on an index rate plus a spread.
+In addition, a payment equal to 10% of the principal amount of the term loan is due when the term loan becomes due or upon the prepayment of the facility.
+If the Company elects to prepay the loan, there is also a prepayment fee of between 0.75% and 2.5% of the principal amount of the term loan depending on the timing of prepayment.
+The \$150,000 facility fee that was paid at the original closing, the loan modification fees and other debt offering/issuance costs have been recorded as debt discount on the Company's balance sheet and together with the final \$2.0 million payment are being amortized to interest expense using the effective interest method over the revised term of the loan.

 The term loan is secured by substantially all of the assets of the Company, except that the collateral does not include any intellectual property (including licensing, collaboration and similar agreements relating thereto), and certain other excluded assets.
-The Loan Agreement contains customary representations, warranties and covenants by the Company, which covenants limit the Company's ability to convey, sell, lease, transfer, assign or otherwise dispose of certain assets of the Company; engage in any business other than the businesses currently engaged in by the Company or reasonably related thereto; liquidate or dissolve; make certain management changes; undergo certain change of control events; create, incur, assume, or be liable with respect to certain indebtedness; grant certain liens; pay dividends and make certain other restricted payments; make certain investments; and make payments on any subordinated debt.
+The 2016 Loan Agreement contains customary representations, warranties and covenants by the Company, which covenants limit the Company's ability to convey, sell, lease, transfer, assign or otherwise dispose of certain assets of the Company; engage in any business other than the businesses currently engaged in by the Company or reasonably related thereto; liquidate or dissolve; make certain management changes; undergo certain change of control events; create, incur, assume, or be liable with respect to certain indebtedness; grant certain liens; pay dividends and make certain other restricted payments; make certain investments; and make payments on any subordinated debt.